 Progression and Assessment in History

 Regular, ongoing observational assessments are made and recorded in the History Big Book.
-The History topic is revisited at regular intervals through the year to ensure children remember what they have learned.
+The History topic is revisited at regular intervals through the year (roughly at 2, 6 and 12 weeks after completing a topic) to ensure children remember what they have learnt.
 The information from teacher’s assessments contributes to an end of year summative assessment.

 Key Stage 2

-We carry out 'sticky knowledge' checks every half term in line with research which shows that retrieval checks of knowledge at regular, spaced intervals (ideally at 2, 6 and 12 weeks after completing a topic) enable knowledge to be transferred to long-term memory.
+Ongoing assessments take place each lesson and the teacher addresses any gaps in knowledge.
+Short summative assessments known as 'sticky knowledge' checks take place every half term.
+This is in line with research showing that retrieval checks of knowledge at regular, spaced intervals (roughly at 2, 6 and 12 weeks after completing a topic) enable knowledge to be transferred to long-term memory.
 Progress is measured by children knowing and remembering more.

-The impact of the curriculum will be reviewed (during the year and at the end of the year), through assessments of pupils’ learning to identify how much knowledge they have gained and remembered over time.
+The impact of the curriculum will be reviewed (during the year and at the end of the year), through lesson observations, pupil voice, book scrutiny and assessments of pupils’ learning to identify how much knowledge they have gained and remembered over time.